williamdemeo/Math700Spring2014/README.md

 **Course topics in more detail:**

-1. Fields.
-2. Vector spaces and algebras over a field, isomorphism theorems.
+1. Fields, vector spaces and algebras over a field, isomorphism theorems.
 5. Linear independence, basis, and dimension.
 6. Linear transformations.
 7. The endomorphism algebra of a vector space.
 8. Representation of linear transformations by matrices.
-8. Lattice of subspaces, invariant subspaces.
+8. Lattices of subspaces and invariant subspaces.
 9. Determinant and trace.
-9. Spectral theory: eigenvalues, eigenvectors
+9. Spectral theory: eigenvalues, eigenvectors.
 9. Euclidean structure: orthonormal bases, norms, spectral radius.
 9. Normed linear spaces and duality.
 9. Spectral theory of self-adjoint mappings.